 “Yes, I would,” I used to tell her.
 “I would want an old, brittle one.”

 Even as a child I could not keep my mouth shut, but that is not the point.
 Have you heard the expression, “No good deed goes unpunished”?
 The words are generally credited to Clare Boothe Luce.
 She understood that in every situation, someone would complain.
 Spend a few minutes on any social media site, and you will quickly see this to be true.

 What course of action does this leave for us?
+Should you be true to yourself?
 Do we stop doing good deeds?
 Do we stop saying good things?
 No, we learn to accept that negativity permeates much of the world, and we stay true to ourselves and our beliefs.
 Ignore the naysayers and complainers.
 Do what you know is right.
 Make the world a better place.
 Hopefully, if enough of us make positive steps forward, we can produce real change on a global scale.

 In closing, if I ever see you trapped in a car about to burst into flames, I promise I will pull you out, even if you do choose to sue me afterwards.